bitcoin-computer/monorepo/packages/explorer/README.md

 <div align="center">
-  <h1>TBC Explorer</h1>
+  <h1>Bitcoin Computer Explorer</h1>
   <p>
-    A web application for exploring and interacting with smart contracts
+    A Web Application for Exploring and Interacting with Smart Contracts
     <br />
     <a href="http://bitcoincomputer.io/">website</a> &#183; <a href="http://docs.bitcoincomputer.io/">docs</a>
   </p>